Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 being a bit opinionated, they are designed to provide high-quality features everybody expects in a modern Matrix client.

 One of them is the Room List.
-The Room List is the place where most of users spent their time in a messaging application (along with the Timeline, i.e. the room's messages).
+The Room List is the place where most users spent their time in a messaging application (along with the Timeline, i.e. the room's messages).
 Some expectations from this component:

 - Be superfast,
 - List all the rooms,